viv-garot/packer-aws-nginx/README.md

 via awscli

-- Describe the image and note the snasphot-id (image-id is provided in
+- Describe the image and note the snasphot-id (image-id is provided in the packer build command output)

 ```
 aws ec2 describe-images --image-ids <ami-id> --region=eu-central-1